Amart85/dp-090-databricks-ml/Instructions/Labs/01a-introduction-to-azure-databricks.md

 In this exercise, you will discover the Azure Databricks environment.

 1. Within the Azure Databricks Workspace, using the command bar on the left, select **Workspace**, **Users** and select your username (the entry with house icon).
-Open the notebook named **Introduction to Azure Databricks**.
+Open the folder named **01 - Introduction to Azure Databricks** to find the notebook **Getting Started with Azure Databricks**.

+1. Make sure your cluster is running.
+Attach the notebook to your cluster.

-2. Then read the notes in the notebook, running each code cell in turn.
+1. Then read the notes in the notebook, running each code cell in turn.

 ## Clean-up